Tax and Home EV Charging Reimbursement

 You do not separately reimburse electricity for employee owned vehicles.

 AER and AMAP do not overlap.
+They should be used separately and distinctly dependent on vehicle ownership.

 Company car vs. employee owned: the decision point for reimbursement